suncica-negra/Test-Platform/README.md

 _English_

 The application was created as response to the need to examine, evaluate and monitor students activities during online classes while schools are closed during the virus corona.
 Exams are time-limited, open in a new window with _refresh_, _back_ and _reload_ options blocked.
 Exams are saved in the MongoDB database from which they can be exported.
-User sessions are also saved i data base.
+User sessions are also saved in data base.

 Has a responsive design and looks good on smaller screens (cell phone ...)